 • Breaching the Gate: Your lower tract has two chambers: the rectum (the "lobby") and the sigmoid colon (the "building").
 Pushing too much water past the natural barrier between them traps liquid higher up in the sigmoid.
 That trapped water will inevitably migrate back down 20 to 90 minutes later as a guaranteed accident.

-• Osmotic Damage: Plain tap water swells and irritates the delicate tissue in your rectum.
-Repeatedly flushing it strips away your protective mucus layer, creating micro-abrasions that give STIs a direct entry point right before you introduce friction.
+• The tissue damage: Plain tap water swells and irritates the delicate lining.
+Repeatedly flushing strips away your protective mucus layer, creating micro-abrasions that give STIs a direct entry point — right before you introduce friction.

 The Hack: The ultimate cleaning strategy doesn't happen in the bathroom; it happens in the kitchen.
 Maintaining a daily fiber routine helps keep things in order, meaning you only ever need a 5-minute, low-volume rinse.
 It replaces 45 minutes of anxious flushing with pure biological predictability.